shanetwinterhalter/photo_studio/Readme.md

 # Photo Studio

-This repository aims to provide a web based photo generation and editing tool.
+A web based tool to use Stable Diffusion and Segment Anything AI models for photo editing.

+Models are run on Replicate and require a Replicate API token